Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 The law of torts is concerned with the compensation of a wide range of civil wrongs.
 The focus of this course is on the legal rules governing the tort of negligence.
 Other topics which may be examined include the intentional torts, nuisance, strict liability, defences, the assessment of damages and modern alternatives to tort law such as statutory compensation.

 This blended course provides background for the study of law and an introduction to the Canadian legal system.
-Learning modules include elements of the modern legal system; statutory interpretation; alternative dispute resolution; the position of Aboriginal Peoples within the legal system; the implementation of international law into domestic law; various legal theories and perspectives and their application.
+Learning modules include elements of the modern legal system; statutory interpretation; alternative dispute resolution; the relationship of Indigenous Peoples to the legal system; the implementation of international law into domestic law; various legal theories and perspectives and their application.

 A study of the statutory and common law procedural protections governing the manner in which administrative decisions are made, and judicial review of the decisions of tribunals and other public authorities.
 The impact of the Canadian Charter of Rights and Freedoms and the Canadian Bill of Rights is also considered.